Medically reviewed by Drugs.com. Last updated on Jul 14, 2023.

 Liver Dose Adjustments

-Mild liver dysfunction (Child-Pugh Class A): No adjustment recommended.
+Mild liver dysfunction (Child-Pugh Class A): No adjustment recommended

--Treatment should be discontinued in patients with ANC less than 1000/mm3 and WBC levels should be followed until levels recover
+- This drug should be discontinued in patients with ANC less than 1000/mm3 and WBC levels should be followed until recovery.

 US BOXED WARNINGS:

 - INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS: Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death; this drug is not approved for the treatment of patients with dementia-related psychosis.

-Safety and efficacy have not been established in pediatric patients.
+Safety and efficacy have not been established in patients younger than 18 years.

 Consult WARNINGS section for additional precautions.